-Parents are to call 616-530-7580 to report any early dismissals, such as doctor/dentist appointments, etc. A pass will be issued to the scholar.
-Before leaving the building, scholars must sign out in the office.
+Parents are to call 616-530-7590 to report any early dismissals, such as doctor/dentist appointments, etc. Before leaving the building scholars must sign out in the office.
 Scholars are only allowed to leave with designated individuals on the scholar's registration form.
 Scholars coming into the building after the start of the school day must sign in at the office.
 Any time a student falsifies an absence he/she will be subject to a suspension pending a conference with the principal.

-Excused Absence/School Related Absences

-If scholars have an excused absence, they are given the number of days of the absence plus one day to complete the work or exam that they missed during their absence.
-For example, a scholar who is absent three days has four days to complete standing assignments.
-Scholars are responsible for contacting their teachers with regard to make-up work.
+Excused Absence/School Related Absences - If scholars have an excused absence, they are given the number of days of the absence plus one day to complete the work or exam that they missed during their absence.
+For example, a scholar absent three days has four days to complete standing assignments.
+Scholars are responsible for contacting their teachers with regards to make-up work.
 Please note, however, that the "x + 1" policy does not apply to long-standing assignments or assessments.
 For example, a scholar who was absent on the day a research paper was due or on a day of an assessment or test would be expected to present the paper or take the test immediately upon their return to class.
+A scholar may receive a zero for classwork given on the day of an unexcused absence.
 In order for a scholar to be excused, a parent must call the office or attendance line within one day after a scholar's absence.

-Unexcused Absence

-Any absence not specified in the excused section above is considered unexcused.
-This includes: babysitting, car breakdown, oversleeping, etc. A student may receive a zero for classwork given on the day of an unexcused absence.
-If chronic absenteeism develops, students may subject themselves to placement in another academic setting as reviewed by a counselor or administrator.
-Any student, who has an excessive accumulation of absences during the course of the school year, will require a parent conference to discuss the reasons for the absence and to explain future consequences.
+Unexcused Absence - Any absence not specified in the excused section above is considered unexcused.
+This includes: babysitting, car breakdown, oversleeping, etc. If chronic absenteeism develops, scholars may subject themselves to placement in another academic setting as reviewed by a counselor or administrator.
+Any student, who has an excessive accumulation of absences during the course of the school year, will receive an email about their attendance and the consequences of missing school, requiring a parent conference to discuss the reasons for the absence and to explain future consequences including being reported to the KISD for truancy.
 Any further absences will need to have the following written documentation presented to the office upon return: medical certificate of treatment, death in the immediate family, or a court ordered appearance.
 A student will also be considered unexcused if he/she leaves the school building or class without permission from the attendance office.
 Unexcused absences may result in after school detention, ISS, or Suspension.
 All scholars through the age of seventeen (17) years old can be subject to the truancy process with three (3) or more unexcused absences per semester.